samueljacobs98/amadaius/README.md

 #### `copy()`

 Creates a new `PartialPromptTemplate` instance with the same partial data.
 Useful for creating branches from a partially-applied template without interfering with each other's data.

 ---

+## Release Process

+Releases are managed through GitHub Actions.
+To create a new release:

+1. **Go to the Actions tab** in the GitHub repository
+2. **Select the "Release" workflow** from the left sidebar
+3. **Click "Run workflow"** and select the branch (usually `main`)
+4. **Enter the version number** in semver format (e.g., `1.2.3`, `2.0.0`, `1.2.3-beta.1`)
+5. **Click "Run workflow"** to start the release process

+The workflow will:

+- ✅ Build and verify the project
+- ✅ Check if the version already exists (prevents duplicate releases)
+- ✅ Bump the version in `package.json` and `package-lock.json`
+- ✅ Create a git tag with the version
+- ✅ Push the changes and tag to the repository
+- ✅ Publish the package to npm
+- ✅ Create a GitHub release

+**Note**: Ensure that the `NPM_TOKEN` secret is configured in the repository settings for npm publishing to work.

+---